pyslackers/sirbot-slack/docs/tutorial/bot.rst

     $ export SIRBOT_SLACK_BOT_TOKEN=xoxb-0123456789

-Except the tokens all configuration takes place in the configuration file.
-It can be located anywhere in your file system and you need to pass the path as the ``--config`` argument when starting `Sir-bot-a-lot`.
+Except the tokens all configuration takes place in the yaml configuration file.
+It can be located from anywhere in your file system you only need to pass the path as the ``--config`` argument when starting `Sir-bot-a-lot`_.

 .. code-block:: yaml